-Adjacent the church is Ostello Sigerico, a hostel where we met an Irish pilgrim who was walking the length of the Via Francigena from Canterbury to Rome.
+Adjacent to the church is Ostello Sigerico, a hostel where we met an Irish pilgrim walking the length of the Via Francigena from Canterbury to Rome.

 He estimated it would take another two weeks for him to finish, making his full traverse of the trail a three-month affair.

 He also showed us his Pilgrim Passport.
-This informal ID serves as both a souvenir as well as a way to identify one's pilgrim status on the Via Francigena.
+This informal ID serves as both a souvenir and a way to identify one's pilgrim status on the Via Francigena.

-The benefit of carrying the Pilgrim Passport is that it can help you gain access to churches and monasteries, as well as benefit from discounts from some hotels, B&Bs, hostels, and restaurants.
+The benefit of carrying the Pilgrim Passport is that it can help you gain access to churches and monasteries and benefit from discounts from some hotels, B&Bs, hostels, and restaurants.